PratikMishra/convolutional_autoencoders_for_behaviours_of_risk_detection/README.md

 > conda activate torch

 # Data
 Due to ethical considerations, the data used in the paper cannot be made publicly available.
-Here, we have provided a sample data (sample_data.zip) for the purpose of running the code.
+Here, we have provided a dummy data (sample_data.zip) for the purpose of running the code.

 # Running the models
 To run the model CAE_2DConv or CAE_3DConv, follow the below template: